“Come come, don’t worry, there will be a room for you when you arrived”. It was the first time Alam Jan replied my queries in whatsapp.

 “Oh yeah, they don’t have house.
 They lives in tent.
 But last time when it was Soviet Union time, people like it.
 They can get food.
 Now is difficult”, Alam replied in grim face.

-Along the border of Afghanistan, there is another village named Rumboor in western Pakistan.
+Along the west of Pakistan, bordering with Afghanistan, there is another village named Rumboor in western Pakistan.
 It’s a tribal area where the people are non-Muslim (Kalashi).
 For decades, they believed they are the descendant of Alexandra The Great.
 Till today, they still maintain their traditions and cultures.

 Kalashi loves music and dance.
 This can be seen during the Chilam Joshi festival, happened in May.
 At the centre of the dance hall, a group of people will play some music instrument.
 Then, boys and girls, with their respective groups, will move and dance around the centre group.

 All the villages (Rumboor, Bamburoet & Birir) in Kalash Valley are famous tourist attraction nationwide.
 However, 10km further west of Rumboor village, there is a less-known village named Shiekhandeh, where Red-Kalashi live in.
 It’s the last village bordering with Afghanistan.
 Unlike the tribal Black-Kalashi, Red-kalashi been embraced Islam since long time ago.